Skip to content

 Digital Water and AI in Riyadh, Saudi Arabia

-Summary Insight: Riyadh’s water system is evolving from a highly stressed, desalination‑dependent supply model into a climate‑resilient, digitally managed utility under the National Water Strategy 2030 and Saudi Vision 2030.
-By coupling large‑scale desalination and transmission investments with smart digital water management, artificial intelligence, and a national push to cut network losses from nearly 40% toward a 15% target, Riyadh offers a replicable roadmap for arid megacities seeking to align water security, decarbonisation, and resilience.
+Summary Insight: Riyadh’s water system is evolving from a highly stressed, desalination-dependent supply model towards a more resilient and digitally managed utility under the National Water Strategy 2030 and Saudi Vision 2030.
+By combining desalination and transmission investment with smart water management, Artificial Intelligence, network-loss reduction, wastewater reuse, and strategic storage, Riyadh provides a relevant roadmap for arid megacities seeking to align water security, decarbonisation, and climate resilience.

 Target Audience